Unity-Technologies/com.unity.multiplayer.docs/docs/installation/unet-migration-path.md

 Therefore, if you don’t plan to invest a long time reworking and testing your game, keeping UNet might be the lowest-effort solution in terms of netcode, but you won’t be able to use Unity Relay.
 You also won’t receive support for any future UNet issues because it’s deprecated.

-UNet services won’t be active and accessible after May 2025, even if you keep UNet as a netcode framework.
+UNet services won’t be active and accessible after July 7th 2025, even if you keep UNet as a netcode framework.
 Once you’ve made a decision about the netcode framework, replace the gaming services.
 :::

 ## Replacing UNet and adopting Unity Gaming Services